theresanother1/MyMovieApp_Theresa/README.md

-# MyMovieApp_Theresa
+# MyMovieApp
-Movie App for Software Engineering Course
+Simple Android App using Jetpack Compose.
+For educational purposes.